-Candidates will explore the practice of teaching and learning so they can achieve the following learning outcomes.
+Candidates will explore the practice of teaching and learning so that they can achieve the following learning outcomes.

-- E: Plan a lesson that has clear aims and objectives and a coherent structure. - F: Teach a lesson using active learning approaches to engage and motivate students to learn. - G: Teach a lesson in which students' learning is regularly checked at suitable stages using appropriate formative assessment methods. - H: Evaluate a lesson using feedback from their mentor and their own reflections to inform future practice.
+- E: Plan a lesson that has a coherent structure and identifies appropriate teaching methods, learning activities and resources (adapted where necessary) to meet clear content and language learning objectives. - F: Teach a lesson that builds on students' existing learning to develop new learning using classroom language, teaching methods, learning activities and resources that engage and motivate students to learn. - G: Teach a lesson in which the students' learning, including understanding of content and language, is regularly checked at appropriate stages using appropriate formative assessment methods. - H: Evaluate a lesson using feedback from their mentor and their own reflections to develop future practice.